Qiaoyut/Qiaoyu-Tan.github.io/_pages/about.md

 ***<font color=red size=4> Openings</font>***
-I am actively seeking self-motivated PhD students and research (remote) interns to work with us on real-world data science problems.
+I am actively seeking self-motivated PhD and Master students and research (remote) interns to work with us on real-world data science problems.
 If you are interested in working with me, please feel free to drop me an email at [qiaoyu.tan@nyu.edu](mailto:qiaoyu.tan@nyu.edu).
 See [Openings](https://qiaoyu-tan.github.io/openings/) for details!

 ***<font color=red size=4> Recent Works Related to Large Language Models</font>***